Our Tampines Hub food

 Photos taken by Edmund Wong.

-This post was brought to you by Our Tampines Hub.
+This article was originally published on 17 December 2020, and brought to you by Our Tampines Hub.